swedablo/LostWorld/README.md

 # LostWorld

-The initial setup of the playground is presented at "DefaultStartGame.txt".
+The initial setup of the playground is presented at "data/DefaultStartGame.txt".
 Games can be saved and loaded.
 To win the game a chest needs to be opened, containing a portal to a safer world.
 To open the chest a Magical Key has to be found, hidden within the game.

 ### Updated Version: ###